32-bit CathLibCPP

 In the project window open the Tool optionsmenu again and choose Link.
 Ensure that the following libraries are listed:CathLibCPP:o.CathLibCPP CathLibCPP:o.stubs OSLib:^.o.OSLib-32,

-alternatively, simply list the viaCathLib
+alternatively, simply list the viaCathLibfile, described above.

 Testing

-directory may be used to verify that everything has been installed and configured correctly.
+Any of the files from the test.c++directory may be used to verify that everything has been installed and configured correctly.
 Simply insert the name of the C++ to compile and link.
 Click Maketo generate an executable file.
 The result will probably require a WimpSlot of at least 6MB.